sims-sims/solidCode_deployment/README.md

-solidity code for cotract deployment - imported from mztacat.
+solidity code for contract deployment - imported from mztacat.